-Polyps on the intestinal walls give out symptoms rarely, but they can turn into malignant tumours over time.
+Polyps on the intestinal walls give out symptoms rarely, but they can become malignant tumours over time.
 Therefore, it is better to get rid of polyps, and consultation with a doctor is necessary in cases of their detection.

 Intestinal polyps are small benign neoplasms that grow asymptomatically on the inner mucosa.

 Doctors detect polyps in the large intestine sometimes.
 It is a fairly common disease, affecting 15 to 20% of people.
 The size of polyps is usually less than 1 cm but can reach several centimetres.
 They grow alone or in groups.
-Some outwardly look like small bumps, others have a thick or thin leg with a seal in the shape of a mushroom or a bunch of grapes.
+Some outwardly look like small bumps.
+Others have a thick or thin leg with a seal shaped like a mushroom or a bunch of grapes.

 Intestinal polyps – oncology?
 Not yet.
 Polyps themselves are benign growths that rarely worsen a person’s well-being.
 But they can transform into malignant, ill-treatable tumours.

-It is still not known precisely why the cells begin to turn into atypical and form tumours suddenly.
+It is still unknown precisely why the cells suddenly begin turning into atypical and forming tumours.
 Analysis of the incidence helped to identify factors that increase the risk of polyp growth:

 The number of relatives with such a disease also matters.
-Although sometimes multiple cases of polyposis in the family are not associated with genetic factors.
+However, multiple cases of polyposis in the family are sometimes not associated with genetic factors.

 Polyps rarely signal their presence with symptoms.

-Then a special nozzle-loop captures the polyp, tightens its leg and cuts off the intestinal wall, passing an electric current around the loop.
-My opinion is that we can prevent intestinal polyps, oncology and other pathologies by maintaining the body in a healthy state, and colonic hydrotherapy can help.
+Then, a unique nozzle loop captures the polyp, tightens its leg and cuts off the intestinal wall, passing an electric current around the loop.
+We can prevent intestinal polyps, oncology, and other pathologies by maintaining the body’s health; colonic hydrotherapy can help.